RicoJia/ricojia.github.io/_posts/2024/2024-04-03-computer-vision-ORB-Features-And-Matching.markdown

 ## Intro

 In SLAM and Computer Vision, distinguishing the same points across multiple camera views is necessary for visual odometry.
 These "distinguishable points" are called features.
 In general, we want our feature detection to be robust to:

 - General camera motions, like Rotation, i.e., after rotating the camera, the same point can still be detected
 - Illumination changes

 Corners and edges are distinguishable.
 Before 2000, there are Harris Corner, FAST corner, etc. However, those are not sufficient especially in the case when the camera rotates.
-Therefore, methods like SIFT (David Lowe, ICCV 1999), SURF (Bay et al. ECCV 2004), ORB (Rublee et al. ICCV 2011) came about.
+Therefore, methods like SIFT (David Lowe, ICCV 1999), SURF (Bay et al. ECCV 2004), ORB (Rublee et al. ICCV 2011) came about [1].
 These methods are composed of a keypoint, and a feature descriptor.
 SIFT (Scale-Invariant-Feature Transform) is most classic and considers changes in illumination, scale, rotation during image transformation.
 However, it comes with a significant computation cost which makes it not fast enough for a real-time system (but fast enough with GPU acceleration).

 FAST keypoint is very fast to calculate, but it does not have a descriptor.
 ORB (Oriented FAST and Rotated BRIEF) uses a rotated BRIEF descriptor on top of the FAST detector.
 In some experiments, it can be over 300x faster than SIFT, while its performance is still decent.
 So ORB is a fair trade-off in SLAM.